Structure, Functionality, and Bioceramics - Design Principles for High Performance

 def kissinger_analysis(beta, Tp):

-"""Calculate activation energy using Kissinger method
+"""Calculate the activation energy using the Kissinger method

 Args: